Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 What is a share house?
 How is it different from living alone?

 A share house is a place where multiple residents share a property.
-Private rooms are often provided, and residents share common spaces such as the kitchen, living room, and shower room.
+Private rooms are often provided, and residents can use common spaces such as the kitchen, living room, and shower room.

-Comparison between living alone and living in a share house
+Comparing living alone and living in a shared house

 item